dwightjack/wok-pkgs/packages/task-ssh/docs/README.md

 ### Execution Pre-checks

-You can define a test function to run before executing the command.
-In this case a command property must be defined as an object with two keys:
+You can define a test function to run before executing a command.
+In this case the `command` must be defined as an object with two keys:

 - `test`: test function.
 Receives the target object and [`$.env`](packages/core/configuration#env) as arguments.
 - `exec`: the command template string.